The history of fetal precursor cell transplantation is actually a history of fetal precursor cell xeno-transplantation.

-The excellent results of the USSR (and IIBM) in the treatment of complications of type 1 diabetes mellitus were in 1999 submitted to U.S. FDA in order to obtain four license applications for Bio-Cellular Research Organization to run clinical trials of treatment of untreatable diabetic retinopathy, nephropathy, vasculopathy and polyneuropathy as a complication of diabetes mellitus type 1 by BCRO method of fetal cell transplantation (of rabbit origin) in U.S.A.
-BCRO received FDA-IND numbers 8214 for FCT treatment of advanced retinopathy, 8217 for tx of advanced retinopathy, 8218 for tx of lower extremity arterial disease and 8219 for tx of polyneuropathy, all as a complication of diabetes mellitus type 1, but U.S. FDA was not giving in.
-U.S. big pharmaceutical industry was not interested in finding the treatment of live threatening diabetes mellitus type 1 in children and often also in adults!
+The excellent results of the USSR (and IIBM) in the treatment of complications of type 1 diabetes mellitus were in 1999 submitted to U.S. FDA in order to obtain license applications for Bio-Cellular Research Organization to run clinical trials of treatment of untreatable diabetic retinopathy, nephropathy, lower extremity arterial disease and polyneuropathy as a complications of diabetes mellitus type 1 by BCRO method of fetal cell transplantation (of rabbit origin) in U.S.A.
+BCRO received FDA-IND numbers 8214 for FCT treatment of advanced retinopathy, 8217 for FCT tx of advanced retinopathy, 8218 for FCT tx of lower extremity arterial disease and 8219 for FCT tx of polyneuropathy, all as a complication of diabetes mellitus type 1, but U.S. FDA was not giving in U.S. pharmaceutical industry was not interested in finding the treatment of live threatening diabetes mellitus type 1 in children and often also in adults!

 Up until the submission of our four IND applications (prepared by the author personally) in February 1999, the cooperation with U.S. FDA, from its inception in November 1996, was friendly, except for the fact that U.S. FDA did not want, for no good reason, to allow a study of use of IIBM fetal cell transplantation treatment of brittle diabetes in children, where both USSR and IIBM had 90% success rate.
 From February 1999 on, it was increasingly clear that U.S.FDA will never permit the BCRO clinical trials in the U.S., that would confirm the excellent results of USSR transplantologists and IIBM.
 The 31 members of the Health Committees of U.S. Senate and Congress ignored our loud complaints, that U.S.FDA was evaluating the results of our fetal cell transplantation using criteria for drugs of chemical origin(!) (it was completely illogical to try to evaluate a treatment by transplantation of live fetal cells by using the rules made for drugs of chemical origin!).